 3. William G. Deshler House: 198 E. Broad Street: 1848-4/10/1949- Demolished to expand St. Joseph’s Cathedral rectory.

 4. Residential House: 237 E. Broad Street: Around 1850-1948: Originally a single-family home, it became a service center for military personnel during WWI.
 Demolished to make way for a parking lot for a new office building that would be built at the 257 E. Broad address.
 The site remained a parking lot for the office building and then later the original Wendy’s beginning in 1969.
 Today, it is a small park.

-5. Henry Plimpton House: 257 E. Broad Street: Around 1850-Around 1949: It remained a house until around 1921 when it was converted to offices.
+6. Henry Plimpton House: 259-261 E. Broad Street: Around 1850-1948: It remained a house (then duplex) until around 1921 when it was converted to offices.
 The existing 2-story building was completed around 1950 and became the home of the first Wendy’s in 1969.
 It is now the offices of the Catholic Foundation.

 A more comprehensive history of this house can be found here: Alfred E. Kelley House

 8. Thomas Johnson House: 368 E. Broad Street: Around 1895-Around 1926: Replaced with the Ohio State Life Insurance Company building which still exists today.